Thank you to everyone who logged on to the virtual Public Engagement Forum on December 2, 2020.

 Question 5: I am a Registered Hearing Instrument Practitioner (RHIP) and a Registered Audiologist (RAUD).
 I notice that I need to have Continuing Competency Credits in both professions for this 3-year cycle.
 Why was this changed and is it double what I used to need?

 Answer: The CSHBC Bylaws were updated at the end of June 2020.
 In the interest of public protection, it was determined that registrants need to be current in professional knowledge for all professions they are licensed to practice.
-Please check the website, in particular the standard of practice called Attaining & Maintaining Practice Competence, for more information about determining how many credits you need for each profession that you are licensed to practice.
+Please check the website, in particular the standard of practice called Attaining & Maintaining Practice Competence (PDF), for more information about determining how many credits you need for each profession that you are licensed to practice.
 For those dually registered, it is not double the requirement, and the requirements have been prorated for the current cycle because the new Bylaws came into effect part way through the cycle.
 As with practice hours, you should contact the College is you have any extenuating circumstances that preclude you from meeting the CCC requirement.

 Question 6: Will there be another installment plan offered at registration renewal in March 2021?